aws-samples/amazon-transcribe-live-meeting-assistant/lma-ai-stack/README_UBAC.md

 As an administrator, you have access to all the previous meetings.
 There is no change in functionality for this user.

-## Features
+## Features of UBAC
 - Fine-grained access control that restricts each user to their own meetings.
 - Users can share meetings they own with others.
+For more information, see [Sharing a Meeting](#Sharing-a-Meeting)
-For more information, see [User-Based Access Control: Meeting Sharing Feature](./README_UBAC_MEETING_SHARING.md)
+- Users can delete meetings they own.
+For more information, see [Deleting a Meeting](#Deleting-a-Meeting)

-## Limitations
+## Limitations of UBAC
 - This is a beta feature and may have bugs.
 Use it with caution.
 If you encounter any issues, please open a GitHub issue.
 - This feature upgrade (if upgrading from versions 0.1.9 or earlier) a breaking change.
 Existing users will not be able to see their previously recorded meetings.
 A future release will enable authorized administrators to share meetings